conbench/benchalerts/README.md

     pytest tests/

-`pre-commit` should automatically lint your code before a commit, but you can always lint manually by running
+Code is linted with `black`, `flake8`, and `isort`. `pre-commit` should automatically lint your code before a commit, but you can always lint manually by running

     pre-commit run --all-files